emotion-icons/emotion-icons/packages/emotion-icons/README.md

 import * as material from '@emotion-icons/material'
 import * as materialOutlined from '@emotion-icons/material-outlined'
 import * as materialRounded from '@emotion-icons/material-rounded'
+import * as materialSharp from '@emotion-icons/material-sharp'
 import * as materialTwoTone from '@emotion-icons/material-twotone'
-import * as materialSharp from '@emotion-icons/material-sharp'
 import * as octicons from '@emotion-icons/octicons'
 import * as openIconic from '@emotion-icons/open-iconic'
+import * as remixFill from '@emotion-icons/remix-fill'
+import * as remixLine from '@emotion-icons/remix-line'
 import * as simpleIcons from '@emotion-icons/simple-icons'
 import * as typicons from '@emotion-icons/typicons'
 import * as zondicons from '@emotion-icons/zondicons'